Grand Central Terminal with Kids: Things to Do and Tips for Navigating the Station

 The free Holiday Train Show at Grand Central is small, but a treat for kids.
 Photo courtesy of the New York Transit Museum

 Once kids have had their fill of watching the big trains, head to the New York Transit Museum's Gallery Annex & Store.
 Here you'll find rows and rows of subway-centric merchandise, so you can buy a T-shirt or replica subway car to rep the line you'll take home.
 There are also rotating micro museum displays.
 On a recent visit, we marveled at a model of the still-in-construction Hudson Yards and read up on the subway lines that run through Queens.
-Come November, the store mounts a holiday train display right at kids' eye level.
+During the holiday season the store mounts a holiday train display right at kids' eye level.

 The cavernous passageways offer cool places to play.
 Photo courtesy of Grand Central